zunjae/AnYme/README.md

 * No Ads
 * MAL integration.
 In fact, AnYme was the first app with MAL integration after their site was relaunched.
 (An Alpha download was available in less than 3 hours after the site came online)
 * Alpha updates are released multiple times per week
-* It has a subreddit with more than 13.3K subscribers (https://anyme.app/reddit)
+* It has a subreddit with more than 14.2K subscribers (https://anyme.app/reddit)
-* It has no app permissions, so it can't look at your files and send them to a server
+* It requires no app permissions to function, so you can use the app without fearing your data getting stolen.
 * It has a public Trello board so you can follow the development progress (https://anyme.app/todo)
 * 🎉 And best of all, this is not made using Xamarin/Visual Studio! 🎉